 Keep in mind that the org chart and reporting relationships should be set before completing the review cycle setup.
 You can make changes in-flight, but it is best practice to have the reporting relationships set prior to launch.

-You can either select "All employees" or individually choose your reviewees.
 Reviewees are the people who will be reviewed in this review cycle.
+You can either select "All employees" or choose specific employees.

 Keep in mind that you will choose Reviewers at a later time.
 This is just people who will be reviewed and who will be receiving a review packet in this cycle.